juntao/arenztopia/content/news/Issue 34.md

 ## Feature: Louis Keon
 By Lorenzo Avila & Tony Yuan

-Today we interviewed Louis Keon, the curator of fossils at the Olb City Natural History Museum (OCNHM).
+Today we interviewed Louis Keon, the lead curator of fossils at the Olb City Natural History Museum (OCNHM).

 Olb City Announcer: What's the coolest thing you've ever seen at the OCHNM?